Absolute Dating Problems

 The oldest known petroglyphs in Saudi Arabia are believed to date to the Neolithic period or Early Arabian Pastoral, which appears to coincide with at least part of the Holocene Wet Phase.
 These images are typically carved or pecked deeply into the rock surface.
 Compared to subsequent periods, the older Holocene Wet Phase Neolithic images usually have a patina that formed after the art and is evenly dispersed over both the images and the background.
 Later petroglyph artists took advantage of desert varnish, a dark, often shiny glaze that forms on rock surfaces in very arid environments.
 By scratching through the varnish and revealing the lighter colored underlying rock, it was possible to create bold images.
 Many of the rock outcrops bearing Neolithic images never developed dark desert varnish at all.
 The uniformly light color of the sandstone surfaces explains why the Neolithic artists had to incise or peck the images deeply into the rock: so that sunlight raking across them would cast shadows demarcating the outlines of the figures.

 The most common Neolithic scenes are of hunter-herders with bows and arrows and throwing sticks, which are similar to a boomerang.
 The hunter is usually aided by a pack of hunting dogs.
 Although these people were part-time pastoralists with herds of sheep and goats, the art suggests that hunting played an important role in their subsistence.
 The relatively high frequency of hunting scenes in contrast to pastoral ones could also reflect the greater risk invested in hunting forays, and therefore perhaps more accompanying rituals.
-Wild species targeted as prey by Neolithic hunters included: the aurochs (now extinct large-horned wild cattle), onager, ibex, bezoar goat, oryx, addax, and gazelle.
+Wild species targeted as prey by Neolithic hunters included: now extinct large-horned wild cattle, onager, ibex, bezoar goat, oryx, addax, and gazelle.
 A Neolithic scene at Shuwaymis illustrates a confrontation with a lion, but such depictions are more common in later periods.
 The leopard and cheetah are also shown on Neolithic panels at Shuwaymis, but not with the frequency of prey animals.

 At least in Ha’il Province, Neolithic bow-hunters were typically portrayed in a set style, with an elongated rectangular head lacking facial features, an angular ponytail or feather projecting from the top of the head, and a sheath in the pubic region, tied in back.